 Both in what he says and how and when he chooses to say it Ran interactively asserts his dominance not only over his immediate opponent Antun, but also over Xap and, by implication, perhaps even over the assembled hamlet officials themselves.

-Argument here, via sequential manipulation, regiments authority and power.
+Argument here, via sequential manipulation, regiments not truth but authority and power.

 Metalinguistic talk about turn-taking can also insult.
 That is, just as turn-taking can be used to manipulate power in fights, explicit sequential matters can also be introduced as topics into argument, providing further rhetorical ammunition.
-In Fragment G (below), several minutes later, Ran has counterattacked.
+In Fragment G Ran has counterattacked.
 Although Antun may now be allied with his father Paco, Ran asserts that formerly Antun had opposed the old man, going so far as to sponsor a witchcraft ceremony against him.
 Ran aims both to divide Paco's camp and also to discredit everything Antun might have to say about cooperating with the old man.
 Ran asks that witnesses be summoned who can testify to Antun's boasts about trying to witch his father.
-Antun now breaks in to argue that this whole topic is irrelevant to the matter at hand-a position that Paco himself echoes (at Lines 13-14 below) once he understands what is going on.